santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Base rate neglect** - Still doesn't compare Triangle losses to other areas of similar traffic/conditions
 - **Confirmation bias** - After listing natural explanations for ocean mysteries (fish schools, continental drift), immediately returns to implying Triangle is special
 - **Moving the goalposts** - Now suggesting only complete disappearances (no wreckage) count as mysterious

+**Page 9 - What the author is discussing:**

+The author claims Triangle disappearances are numerous, well-recorded, sudden, with unusual circumstances pushing "coincidence to the borders of impossibility."
+They acknowledge authorities view it as natural given the area's traffic and conditions, with airlines calling it a "manufactured mystery."
+They note experienced pilots disagree.
+The author then argues about the shape - maybe not a triangle but an ellipse.
+They cite Ivan Sanderson claiming twelve such zones worldwide including Japan's "Devil's Sea," John Spencer defining a danger zone along the continental shelf from Virginia through the Caribbean, and Vincent Gaddis who wrote about it in Argosy magazine.

+**Analysis:**

+- **Straw man fallacy** - Argues about the geometric shape rather than addressing whether unusual disappearances actually occur
+- **Appeal to irrelevant authority** - Sanderson, Spencer, and Gaddis are writers, not maritime/aviation experts
+- **Moving the goalposts** - When faced with skepticism, shifts to debating geography rather than evidence
+- **Contradiction** - Claims disappearances are "well recorded" but earlier claimed no wreckage/evidence exists
+- **Cherry-picking** - Mentions "experienced pilots" who believe in it without numbers or names, ignoring airline industry consensus
+- **False dichotomy** - Presents only two options: either the Triangle exists as drawn OR it's a different shape (ignoring that the phenomenon itself might not exist)